Skip to code content (skip section selection)

 (a) One hundred percent of the district density for the area outside of resource conservation areas; and

-(b) Fifty percent of the district density for any resource conservation areas.
+(b) Fifty percent of the district density for any resource conservation areas (see Article 5).

-(2) Density for residential development shall be calculated by dividing one acre of land (43,560 square feet) by the minimum lot area (in square feet) for the district, and then rounding down to the nearest whole number.
+(2) Maximum allowable density for residential development shall be calculated by dividing the acreage of land (in square feet) by the minimum lot area (in square feet) for the district, and then rounding down to the nearest whole number.

 (G) Yards and setbacks.